University of Groningen

 In the Master’s programme in Electrical Engineering, you will do innovative research and design, analyze and realize smart and novel electrical components and systems.
 You will be actively involved in the department’s own research program and cooperate with other R&D departments in industry, through internships and a final graduation project.

-The TU/e Master’s programme in Electrical Engineering offers state-of-the-art education together with strong links with industry.
-Many of our part-time professors also hold positions in leading companies, helping to ensure our research and teaching remains relevant.
-Electrical engineering never stops and as a graduate of this Master’s programme, you can enter an innovative and managerial career.
+• Industry Relevance: The programme offers state-of-the-art education together with strong links with industry.
+Many of our part-time professors also hold positions in leading companies, helping to ensure our research and teaching remains highly relevant.

-In addition to the regular Master’s programme in Electrical Engineering, we also offer six special Master’s tracks:
+In addition to the regular Master’s programme in Electrical Engineering, we offer four special Master’s tracks, giving you the flexibility to specialise your studies:

-This last mastertrack focuses on designing, implementing and managing smart grids.
+• EIT InnoEnergy Master’s in Smart Electrical Networks and Systems (SENSE): This track focuses on designing, implementing and managing smart grids.
 Students following this programme study their first year in Sweden and their second year at TU/e.
 As a result, they gain a double degree in the relevant master’s programme from each university.

 Our tracks